jdemartino78/vibe_coding_a2a_agent/README.md

 2.  **Configure A2A Agents Environment:**
     Navigate to the agents directory and copy the example `.env` file:
     ```bash
-    cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents
-    cp .env.example .env
+    cp a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents/.env.example a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents/.env
     ```
     Open the newly created `.env` file and fill in your `PROJECT_ID`, `PROJECT_NUMBER`, and `BUCKET_NAME`.
 You will fill in the server and agent URLs in the next steps.

 3.  **Configure Frontend Environment:**
-    Navigate to the frontend directory and copy the example `.env` file:
+    Copy the example `.env` file for the frontend:
     ```bash
-    cd ../frontend_option1
-    cp .env.example .env
+    cp a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/frontend_option1/.env.example a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/frontend_option1/.env
     ```
     Open the newly created `.env` file and fill in your `PROJECT_ID` and `PROJECT_NUMBER`.
 You will fill in the `HOSTING_AGENT_ENGINE_ID` later.

 4.  **Source Environment Variables:**
-    Go back to the root of the project and source the `setup_env.sh` script to export the variables into your shell session:
+    Source the `setup_env.sh` script to export the variables into your shell session:
     ```bash
-    cd ../../../..
     source mcp_servers/setup_env.sh
     ```

 ### 2. Deploy Tooling Servers (MCP Servers)

+We are first deploying our MCP Servers.
+These are not agents.
+They are simple Cloud Run services that expose tools (like the Cocktail and Weather APIs) for our agents to use.

 These servers provide the tools that our agents will use (e.g., weather and cocktail APIs).